Intervertebral disc extrusion

-An extruded disc is a type of herniated disc.
-A herniated disc describes both disc protrusions and extrusions.
-An extruded disc is defined as a local area of the disc that has extended beyond where the disc usually sits (apophyseal ring).
-Opposite to a disc protrusion, when the length of a disc extrusion is observed, there is more disc material pocking out of the disc then within the disc.
-This means more material has come out compared to a disc protrusion.
-A subcategory of a disc extrusion is a disc sequestration, this occurs when they end of the disc extrusion breaks off and is no longer continuous with the rest of the extrusion.
-Sometimes people say the sequestrated disc has ‘migrated’.
-This means it’s moved away.
+A disc extrusion is a type of disc herniation.
+An extruded disc is defined as a local area of the disc material that has extended beyond where the disc usually sits.
+In a disc extrusion, more disc material is extending out of the disc space, than within it (greater width of material outside disc space).
+A subcategory of a disc extrusion is disc sequestration.
+Disc sequestration occurs when the end of the disc extrusion breaks off and is no longer in contact with the rest of the extruded disc material.

 Learn more about disc problems and injuries our Balmain and Dee Why chiropractors have put together